Generalized Gearhart-Koshy acceleration is a Krylov subspace method: Abstract

 \section{Abstract}

-The Gearhart-Koshy acceleration for the Kaczmarz method for linear systems is a line-search with the unusual property that it does not minimize the residual, but the error.
-Recently one of the authors generalized the this acceleration from a line-search to a search in affine subspaces.
+The Kaczmarz method is a row-action method for solving consistent non-square linear systems, and Gearhart-Koshy acceleration is a line-search that minimizes the Euclidean norm of the error along a ray in the direction of a Kaczmarz step.
+Recently one of the authors generalized this procedure to a search for the point with minimal Euclidean error norm within a sequence of nested affine subspaces.

-In this paper, we demonstrate that the affine search is a Krylov space method that is neither a CG-type nor a MINRES-type method, and we prove that it is mathematically equivalent with a more canonical Gram-Schmidt-based method.
-We also investigate what abstract property of the Kaczmarz method enables this type of algorithm, and we conclude with a simple numerical example.
+In this paper, we demonstrate that this generalization can be interpreted as a Krylov subspace method for a square linear system, which is equivalent with the original system to be solved.
+In exact arithmetic the method cannot break down prematurely, and it makes progress in every step.
+We also present a mathematically equivalent reformulation of the algorithm in terms of the Gram-Schmidt orthogonalization procedure, and we illustrate the convergence behavior of the new method with numerical experiments.

 \textbf{MSC Codes:} 65F10, 65F08\